When Emma joined us, her only experience of relationships had been of manipulation and abuse.

 Emma could not consider her future beyond the chaotic and traumatic experiences she had lived through on a daily basis.

-Emma’s only relationships had involved manipulation and abuse, and therefore she needed intensive support to understand how to form positive relationships.
+Emma had been a victim of criminal and sexual exploitation at the hands of an organised gang, and she needed intensive support to understand how to form positive relationships.
 Emma had missed out on some of the key building blocks in a child’s life, such as how to manage her health and her emotions and how to establish positive daily routines.
 We therefore patiently helped Emma to develop her personal and social skills and to develop her self-esteem.

 With this intensive support, Emma began to thrive.
 Despite not attending school before coming to us, she was able to attend a local college and to begin a training course.
 She developed friendships in the community and began to feel a sense of belonging in the local area.
 She found some happiness and stability for the first time, and was able to start making plans for her future.